brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-The `typename` prefix can be omitted in the same contexts as with dependent qualified names.
+The `typename` prefix can be omitted in the same contexts as with dependent qualified names (i.e., in what the standard calls _type-only contexts_.
 For example:

 :::bq
 ```c++